NASA Almond RCS in

 View PDF

-An electrically large corner reflector is well-known structure used in numerous applications where emulation of a large Radar Cross Section (RCS) is required from a reasonably sized object.
-In this application note we present the analysis of an electrically large corner reflector to illustrate the process of simulation results convergence study in WIPL-D software.
-By following the changes in RCS related to PEC corner reflector from several, carefully selected simulations, the convergence can be established and high reliability of the calculated results confirmed.
-The simulations differ in some kernel parameters settings which are thoughtfully explained in the text.
-The changes in reflector RCS obtained after the simulations can be easily compared for the sake of convergence analysis using WIPL Graph module in polar or Cartesian coordinate systems.
+An electrically large corner reflector is used to emulate a large Radar Cross Section (RCS) from a reasonably sized object in many practical applications.
+This application note presents analysis of a PEC corner reflector to illustrate the process of simulation convergence in WIPL-D software.
+By tracking RCS changes from several thoughtfully selected simulations, convergence and high reliability of results can be verified.
+Kernel parameter differences are explained, and results can be conveniently compared using graph in polar or Cartesian coordinates.

 View PDF